alexdglover/alexdglover.github.io/_posts/2017-02-04-youpassbutter-slack-bot-part-2.md

 ## 02-Sep-2017 Update
 The issue mentioned in the earlier update was entirely my fault, no issue with Slack or Heroku.
+The whole `install_redirect` things was a red herring.
 In an effort to better format my code and comply with Rubocop, I accidentally introduced additional whitespace.
 When my Heroku app tried to authenticate to Slack, it was posting to `https://slack.com/api/oauth.access?client_id=    1229...` instead of `https://slack.com/api/oauth.access?client_id=1229...`.
 You can see the issue here: https://github.com/alexdglover/you-pass-butter-bot/commit/cc0318b0e5563b4d454e785978953d00cd451987#diff-cc95738088603531796e0d0f246a5d77L97